gajfska/gajfska/README.md

 :bulb: **Goals for 2020**
 - Become skilled in JavaScript
 - Complete coding my all private projects
-- Get first job in IT (or internship)

 :tea: **Get in touch**
 - [Linkedin](https://www.linkedin.com/in/weronika-gajska/)